MortalJin/Interactive-Lab-Hub/Lab 2/README.md

 2. Look at and give feedback on the Part E. for at least 3 other people in the class and get 3 people to comment on your Part E!)
 **Put the feedback for your ideas here.**

+Yanshen: She felt that my original block-based concept was somewhat plain and did not create a particularly engaging or memorable experience.

+Zhimeng Zhang: She pointed out that the button interaction was too limited because it only revealed the remaining time.
+As a result, the project still functioned mainly as a conventional clock rather than offering a meaningful interaction.

+Simin Xu: She suggested that the abstract block display might require too much interpretation.
+A more recognizable visual transformation could make the passage of time easier to understand at a glance.

 **Feedback Summary**

 My initial idea for the clock was very simple and straightforward.
 The main feedback I received was that it was still just a visual clock, and the function triggered by pressing the button was very dull and limited—it simply displayed the time remaining in the day.
 Further feedback indicated that the design and interaction were too boring and that relying solely on an image composed of multiple squares might require a great deal of time and effort to determine the current time.
 Therefore, I plan to iterate and modify the design to make it more creative and easier to understand.
 Also, I'd like to see more natural elements related to consumption or growth.